 I strongly encourage anyone thinking of volunteering his or her time.
 It’s rewarding for everyone involved.

-Our youngest volunteers, Jack (8) and Henry Jones (1) regularly visit CVS Residential client Nancy Roberts and give her flowers.
+Our youngest volunteers, Jack (8) and Henry Jones (1) regularly visit ACVVS Residential client Nancy Roberts and give her flowers.
 Jack also makes bugs out of egg cartons and felt balls.
 Originally, he wanted to create a cardboard sword the size of half of Nancy’s room, but his parents persuaded him to give smaller gifts.

-CVS Home Care client Ernest Parkins and his volunteer Joanna Boberski met between two major lockdowns.
+ACVVS Home Care client Ernest Parkins and his volunteer Joanna Boberski met between two major lockdowns.
 He loves music, socialising, learning the guitar, live music and dancing in a community club.
 Joanna is a brilliant listener and an incredibly valued volunteer.

 Volunteer Atish Bangara regularly drives SSI client Eve De Bono to the cemetery to visit her husband’s gravestone.

 Beata Maslo was an AMCS Support Worker until she retired in July 2022.
 She worked at AMCS for four and a half years and supported clients with shopping, home care and cleaning.